adfras/SAM3D_Blender_Alignment/phase2_animation/PIPELINE_DOCUMENTATION.md

 2. Keyframes empty positions for all frames
 3. Creates an armature with bones connecting joints
 4. Applies COPY_LOCATION and STRETCH_TO constraints to bones
+5. (Optional) Bakes and exports a quick FBX

 > **Decision**: We use live constraints (COPY_LOCATION + STRETCH_TO) rather than baking rotation keyframes because:
 > - Constraints provide real-time feedback during scrubbing
 > - Bones automatically stretch to follow joint positions
 > - Avoids complex rotation calculations that can introduce artifacts

+### Step 5: Export MetaHuman-Standard FBX from Blender

+For UE5 retargeting, use the MetaHuman-standard export script:

+1. Open Blender
+2. Switch to the **Scripting** workspace
+3. Open `src/metahuman_standard_export.py` via **Text → Open**
+4. Press **Alt+P** to run

+**Output**: `data/metahuman_standard.fbx`

+**What the script does:**
+1. Creates empties for MetaHuman-standard bone names
+2. Interpolates missing bones (spine_04, neck_02, metacarpals)
+3. Builds a MetaHuman-compatible hierarchy
+4. Bakes animation and exports FBX

+### Step 6: Unreal Engine 5 Retargeting

+1. Import the FBX as a skeletal mesh with animation
+2. Create an IK Rig for the imported skeleton
+3. Create an IK Retargeter (source: imported skeleton, target: MetaHuman)
+4. Retarget the animation to your MetaHuman character

 ---